csreuter/csreuter.github.io/_posts/2023-08-17-future-of-data-engineering.md

 With Snowpark, now you can run your custom code in the warehouse - don’t land your data elsewhere, just put it all in Snowflake!
 If you bring your transformations to Snowflake, will they be cheaper than wherever you are running them now? 🤷🏼 Maybe, and this appears to be the story that Snowflake is telling, particularly with Databricks in mind.

 There is some reported adoption of Snowpark, but anecdotally, not that many people that I know are using it.
-Using Snowpark requires that the data exists in the warehouse, which is less likely to happen the more complex the workload (does it use many tool, stitch together multiple data sources, etc.).
+Using Snowpark requires that the data exists in the warehouse, which is less likely to happen the more complex the workload (does it use many tools, stitch together multiple data sources, etc.).
 This aligns with Snowflake’s previous strategy of bringing as much consumption as possible into the walled garden.

 ## The future of data engineering